 Where to Stay Along North Cape Coastal Drive

 We found that spending 1-2 nights in the region was necessary to see the Western part of the island.
 We spent 2 nights at the Cedar Dunes Campground in Cedar Dunes Provincial Park, but discovered the West Point Lighthouse Inn during our time there.
 It offers stunning views of the Northumberland Strait and is the only place on PEI where you can stay inside the lighthouse – a true PEI bucket list activity and a perfect place to relax and enjoy the beauty of North Cape.

-There are no shortage of activities and adventures to be had on Prince Edward Island Whether you choose to explore the islands stunning coastal drives, indulge in fresh seafood and feed your Anne of Green Gables passion, we’re sure you’ll fall in love with Prince Edward Island and will want to come back here again and again.
+There is no shortage of activities and adventures to be had on Prince Edward Island.
+Whether you choose to explore the island’s stunning coastal drives, indulge in fresh seafood, and feed your Anne of Green Gables passion, we’re sure you’ll fall in love with Prince Edward Island and will want to come back here again and again.
 We know, we do!

-Disclaimer: We visited PEI as guests of Tourism PEI, but, as always, all opinions expressed in this article are our ow
+Disclaimer: We visited PEI as guests of Tourism PEI, but, as always, all opinions expressed in this article are our own.